 LEE MERKLE-RAYMOND (DIRECTOR).
 Lee Merkle-Raymond is a member of the RSF Board of Trustees and has been a director of the Fund since 2021.
-She currently serves as Senior Managing Director of Risk Management at Hercules Capital, Inc. Prior to joining Hercules, Merkle-Raymond worked at BNP Paribas, Bank of the West, Bank of America Merrill Lynch, and the Bank of Boston.
+She has worked as a financial services executive for over 25 years, most recently serving as Senior Managing Director of Risk Management at Hercules Capital, Inc. Prior to joining Hercules, Merkle-Raymond worked at BNP Paribas, Bank of the West, Bank of America Merrill Lynch, and the Bank of Boston.
 She holds an A.B. in Asian Studies (Mandarin) from Dartmouth College and completed the Executive Education Program at Stanford University Graduate School of Business.